sio2project/oioioi/README.rst

   ./manage.py collectstatic

 You'll also need lessc (a `LESS`_ compiler, **minimum version 1.7.0**).
-First you need to install node.js with npm as described in `their documentation`_, then install less; either globally as root::
+First you need to install node.js with npm as described in `their documentation`_.
+On some systems it will be neccessary to make a soft link called 'bin/node' pointing at 'bin/nodejs', because OIOIOI expects binary with this name. then install less; either globally as root::

     sudo npm install less